agstrauss/every-io-task-manager/README.md

 ### Setup and run

 The server contains a `docker-compose` configuration.
-It was tested with the following versions:
+It was tested in Ubuntu with the following versions:
 ```
 docker: 20.10.9
 docker-compose: 1.29.2